cristianrcv/pycompss-autoparallel/README.md

 provide a common interface to various polyhedral compilation tools in order to simplify their interaction.
-The OpenScop aim is to provide a stable, unified format that offers a durable guarantee that a tool can use an output or provide an input to another tool without breaking a tool chain because of some internal changes in one element of the chain.
+The OpenScop aim is to provide a stable, unified format that offers a durable guarantee that a tool can use an output or provide an input to another tool without breaking a toolchain because of some internal changes in one element of the chain.
 The other promise of OpenScop is the ability to assemble or replace the basic blocks of a polyhedral compilation framework at no, or at least low engineering cost.